Autopsy: Severe brain trauma in ex-NFL player who shot 6

 The second stage is associated with progressive cognitive and behavioral abnormalities such as aggression, impulsivity, explosivity, depression, paranoia, anxiety, poor executive function and memory loss, McKee said.

-But Adams’ CTE diagnosis was different from the other young players because it was ”unusually severe” in both of his frontal lobes, said the expert.
+But Adams’ CTE diagnosis was different from the other young players because it was “unusually severe” in both frontal lobes, she said.

+McKee compared Adams’ brain to that of Aaron Hernandez, the former football star also posthumously diagnosed with CTE after he hanged himself in prison at the age of 27 while serving a life sentence for a 2013 murder.

+Theoretically, a combination of the abnormalities caused by frontal lobe damage could lower someone’s threshold for homicidal acts, McKee said.
+Still, she said it’s difficult to attribute homicidal behavior to CTE alone because “it’s a complicated issue with many other factors.”

 CTE, which can only be diagnosed through an autopsy, has been found in former members of the military, football players, boxers and others who have been subjected to repeated head trauma.
 One recent study found signs of the debilitating disease in 110 of 111 NFL players whose brains were inspected.

-Note: This story has been updated to correct the name of the sheriff in the last paragraph from Toland to Tolson.